Open Accessibility Menu

 Rockwall Drywall Repair: From Patching Holes to When to Call the Pros

-Drywall, also known as Sheetrock or wallboard, can be easily damaged from water, accidents and general wear and tear.
+Drywall, also known as Sheetrock or wallboard, can be easily damaged by water, accidents, and general wear and tear.
 The longer you live in your home, the more likely it is you’ll have to hire professional Rockwall drywall repair services.
-From accidents caused by playing children to water damage that's caused by excess moisture, dents, cracks and holes all need to be repaired right away.
+From accidents caused by playing with children to water damage that's caused by excess moisture, dents, cracks, and holes all need to be repaired right away.

 While Sheetrock is easily damaged, the good news is that completing drywall repair in Rockwall is relatively straightforward when completed by an expert.
-Our team of Rockwall handyman professionals are such experts.
-Highly skilled, each of our drywall repairmen are able to expertly replace and patch wallboard.
-Upon finishing the repair, we'll paint over the patch or new board, so you won't even know where the damage was to begin with.
+Our team of Rockwall handyman professionals is such an expert.
+Highly skilled, each of our drywall repairmen is able to expertly replace and patch wallboard.
+Upon finishing the repair, we'll paint over the patch or new board, so you won't even know where the damage was, to begin with.

 However, if DIY home improvement tasks are not for you, then put your trust in our experts at Mr. Handyman of Rockwall.
 We always put customer satisfaction first and will work hard to earn your trust and business with every job.